HIP-1195: Hiero hooks and an application to allowances

 , and want to carve out an exception

 for exactly HTS token credits to our account with no assessed custom fees.
-We install a pure EVM hook at index 2
+We create a pure EVM hook with id 2

 whose referenced contract is as follows,